wso2/docs-ei/en/micro-integrator/docs/develop/creating-unit-test-suite.md

 - Test the artifacts with [registry resources](../../develop/creating-artifacts/creating-registry-resources).
 - Test the artifacts with [Connectors](../../develop/creating-artifacts/adding-connectors).

+    !!!
+Note
+        [Scheduled Tasks](../../develop/creating-artifacts/creating-scheduled-task) are not supported by the Unit Testing framework.

 ## Create Unit Test Suite

 1. Open WSO2 Integration Studio.